Culdcept Revolt: Release

 Culdcept Revolt was announced in a Japan-only Nintendo Direct on May 11, 2016, followed by another session showing gameplay on June 22.
-The game was finally released on July 7, 2016.
+The game was finally released on July 7, 2016 by Nintendo, who had previously released a Nintendo 3DS remake of the first game.

 On February 12, 2017, NIS America announced that the company would bring a localized version of the game to North America and Europe on August 29 and September 1, 2017, respectively.
 However, citing "to accommodate the manufacturing and production of the game", NIS America delayed the release of the game to October 3 for North America, and October 6 for Europe.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one nine for a total of 33 out of 40.

 Destructoid found the game difficult to review, stating "The concept is simultaneously inventive and archaic, doling out moments of pure delight and agonizing frustration in equal doses.
 Culdcept Revolt is such a niche title – perhaps the most niche game in my gaming history – I can’t tell you if you'll like it."